-Do your travel keepsakes and souvenirs invoke memories of your trips to faraway places, are you reminded of conversations with locals… what your learnt about the meaning behind that token of travel that you had acquired or are you reminded of a cheesy and touristy souvenir stall that sells garish trinkets and mass produced statuettes, miniature landmarks and T-shirts and shot glasses and the likes?
+Do your travel keepsakes and souvenirs invoke memories of your trips to faraway places, are you reminded of conversations with locals… what you learned about the meaning behind that token of travel that you had acquired, or are you reminded of a cheesy and touristy souvenir stall that sells garish trinkets and mass-produced statuettes, miniature landmarks, and T-shirts and shot glasses and the likes?

 Why do we need a physical object, a souvenir when we have all these breadcrumbs that we leave behind that we can find our digital trails again?
-Because we want to look back and remember and reminisce that slice of time with something tangible, because it transports us back to that time of a idyllic beach vacation and reminds us of the care free beach bum days in the sun.
-It helps us travel back to the beautiful ancient cities we explored in awe, strolling the markets and museums.
+Because we want to look back and remember and reminisce that slice of time with something tangible because it transports us back to that time of an idyllic beach vacation and reminds us of the carefree beach bum days in the sun.
+It helps us travel back to the beautiful destinations, ancient cities we explored in awe, strolling the markets and museums.

 I bought a pair of lovely handmade tan espadrilles from Barcelona that I adore.
-We went looking for them in Granada and Seville but didn’t see them or was not looking from them in the right place.
-Yes you can buy them from your department stores or online but to me every time I wear them it reminds me of our summer trip to Spain and brings a smile.
+We went looking for them in Granada and Seville but didn’t see them or was not looking for them in the right place.
+Yes, you can buy espadrilles from your department stores or online but to me every time I wear them it reminds me of our summer trip to Spain and brings a smile.

 We enjoyed our Papaya, banana, pineapple Jam from the French Polynesia, with every bite reminds me of the turquoise waters and our ATV ride through the pineapple fields of Moorea.